ml6team/aws-promote-code/README.md

 terraform apply -var-file="environment/operations.tfvars"
 ```

-## 3.3 Setup dev environment
+## 3.3 Setup Terraform workspaces
-To setup our dev environment we will work inside the `terraform/main` folder.
 To differentiate between the three environments (dev, staging, prod) we will be working with **Terraform-Workspaces**.
 This means we can use the same Terraform configuration for all three environments and also have the individual Terraform-States in the same backend.
-First we create three Terraform-workspaces inside the `terraform/main` folder by running:
+We create the three Terraform-workspaces inside the `terraform/main` folder by running:
 ```
 terraform workspace new dev
 terraform workspace new staging terraform workspace new prod
 ```
+## 3.4 Deploy dev environment

-Then we will activate the workspaces and create our artifacts:
+To deploy our artifacts in the dev-environment we will activate the workspace and create our artifacts:
 ```
 terraform workspace select dev terraform init terraform apply -var-file="environment/dev.tfvars" -var="enable_profile=true"
 ```
 With the flag `-var-file` we specify which variables we want to use to create our artifacts.
 By setting the variable `enable_profile` as true, we tell Terraform to use the dev-profile we created in the [Authentication section](#2-authentication-setup).
-Because these Terraform files we also be used inside our [CICD-Pipeline](#4-cicd-pipeline-with-git-actions) the default setting is to ignore/disable the profile config, as it will not be available when run inside the pipeline.
+Because these Terraform files will also be used inside our [CICD-Pipeline](#4-cicd-pipeline-with-git-actions) the default setting is to ignore/disable the profile config, as it will not be available when run inside the pipeline.

-Your dev environment is now ready for creating and running your training pipeline.
+Your dev-environment is now ready for creating and running your training pipeline.
 For further details see the [Training-Pipeline README](./training_pipeline/README.md).

 # 4. CICD Pipeline with Git actions
+After we have made code changes in the dev-environment, we want to deploy these changes into staging and production.
 For Continues Integration and Continues Deployment (CICD) we are using GitHub actions.
 They automatically build and deploy all changes which are made to the `main` branch in the **staging** environment and after that in the **production** environment.

-To trigger the deployment add the tag to you current commit on the `main` branch.
-In this case the `stagining` tag:
+To trigger the deployment add the tag to you current commit/merge on the `main` branch.
+In this case the `staging` tag:
 ```
 git tag staging
 git push origin staging